xen0vas/Affine-cryptor/README.md

 # Affine-Cryptor

-Affine cryptor for shellcoded encryption and decryption
+Affine cryptor for shellcodes encryption and decryption